-This year, I joined the West Branch family after 4 years as a K-2 math coach with Youngstown City Schools.
-Before Youngstown, I spent the majority of my career teaching math at the middle and high school level.
+This year, I moved to 7th grade Mathematics after teaching 5th grade last year.
+I joined the West Branch family last year after 4 years as a K-2 math coach with Youngstown City Schools.
+Before Youngstown, I spent the majority of my career teaching math at the middle and high school levels in various states.

 No matter the school or grade level, I have always focused on learning not teaching.

 I believe my role is to help students set goals and use feedback in a precise manner to enhance learning and self-assessment.
 Talents can be developed and changed through hard work, effort, grit, and perseverance.

 I believe every risk-taking behavior – whether it ends in failure or success – is an opportunity to learn and grow.